 Keep C.A.L.M. and Caption On

-As part of our Choose Accessible Learning Materials (C.A.L.M.) campaign, we are choosing to make closed captions a priority to help us meet WCAG standard 1.2.2.
+As part of our Choose Accessible Learning Materials (C.A.L.M.) campaign, we are choosing to make closed captions a priority to help us meet Web Content Accessibility Guidelines 2.0 (WCAG) criterion 1.2.2.
 By choosing already closed captioned content, or creating closed captions, your message increases in clarity and effectiveness.

 Why Caption On?